corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-We're dealing with an iterator of iterators here, so we need to flatten it to
-get a single iterator of paths with the help of `flat_map`.
-However, this also
-means that we need to return a vector of paths in all cases, even if it's empty.
-The `unwrap_or_default` is a symptom of this.

-I will let you be the judge of which version you prefer.

-Either way, this is where I feel the flow of logic is in need of improvement.
-What I want is better encapsulation and modularity to keep
-the complexity in check.
-Rust allows us to seamlessly transition to an
-object-oriented style to do just that.
+Now we have an iterator that can produce many paths for one input path, so we reach for `flat_map`.
+That forces each branch to return a collection, even when it has nothing to return.
+The `unwrap_or_default` is a smell here.

+This is the point where I stop trying to force everything into one chain.
+The code needs a boundary around the traversal state.
+Rust gives us a good way to do that with a struct and an `Iterator` implementation.

 ### Transitioning to Object-Oriented Rust

-In contrast to the functional and imperative examples discussed earlier,
-let's introduce a new struct, `FileFilter`, which encapsulates the logic for
-filtering files and file iteration.
+Instead of pushing the traversal into a longer function, introduce a `FileFilter` struct that owns the filtering and iteration state.

 ```rust
 pub struct FileFilter {